 “In his important new book, Crowley makes the relationship between the country’s political leaders and the working class central to Russia’s postcommunist transformation. … [A] terrific book on an understudied topic in Russian politics that also raises important issues for comparative labor studies.
 Written in a clear and accessible style, Crowley’s work should find a warm reception from a range of audiences.”

--- Timothy Frye, Marshall D. Shulman Professor of Political Science, Columbia University, author of Weak Strongman: The Limits of Power in Putin's Russia
+-- Timothy Frye, Marshall D. Shulman Professor of Political Science, Columbia University, author of Weak Strongman: The Limits of Power in Putin's Russia, a "Critical Review" in Perspectives on Politics.

 "In Putin's Labor Dilemma, Stephen Crowley explores the overlooked and misunderstood relationship between Russia's political elite and the still-significant mass of working-class people.
 It is about so much more than just labor politics, and is a highly polished, masterly written, and broad ranging work of the highest quality."